zlatanvasovic/percent/README.md

 > Percent control done right

-Percent is npm module which gives you fine options to manage percentages.
+Percent is npm module which gives you fine options to control percentages.

 ## Installation